MegaSquirt

 MegaSquirt is a general-purpose aftermarket electronic fuel injection (EFI) controller designed to be used with a wide range of spark-ignition internal combustion engines (i.e., non-diesel engines.)
 MegaSquirt was designed by Bruce Bowling and Al Grippo in 2001.

 History

 The Megasquirt's predecessor was the EFI332 project, led by Bruce Bowling and Al Grippo.
 EFI332 development started around 1999 and culminated in the release of about 200 kits in 2000.
 The system used a 32-bit MC68332 microcontroller from Motorola.
 A very steep coding, electronic design, and tuning curve prevented the system from gaining wider acceptance.

 The designers then decided to simplify the EFI332 design, and focus on managing the fuel injectors (the EFI332 was also designed to control the spark plug ignition system if so desired).
 This was the basis for the first MegaSquirt (MS-I).

 The MegaSquirt was launched on September 15, 2001.

+Many components (circuit boards, pre-programmed processors and complete kits) are now available on the market, enabling even ambitious amateurs without in-depth IT and electronics knowledge to set up and commission the system.
+Such an assembly of pre-assembled components can be seen on the project's homepage.

+In the meantime (as of 2013), it is also possible to access the control unit with Android devices during operation.
+The connection is established via a Bluetooth adapter connected to the control unit.
+For the time being, it is not possible to change the control parameters directly.